 All members of the UBC community are invited to apply.
+Faculty who have had an active Seed project over the last twelve months are not eligible.
 Priority is given to faculty members who teach at the undergraduate level and across all streams.
 Recipients are expected to participate in events to share the outputs of their work with the wider UBC community.

 The following criteria are used to evaluate the proposals:

 - Impact: Is the work likely to contribute to teaching and learning at UBC beyond the scope of the project?

 - Novelty: Does the project have the potential to advance our knowledge of teaching and learning in higher education?

 - Practicality: Can the goals be accomplished with the designated timeframe?
 Is the process outlined able to accomplish the stated goals?